It’s not a bad time to visit Vienna. March has a chance of decent spring weather but it’s not peak tourist season.

 (The Jewish Museum main location)

-Vienna always has plenty of art and other exhibitions going on at any one time, and many delights will surely come your way in March 2025.
-It’s a little early for schedules, but planned highlights so far include:
+Vienna always has plenty of art and other exhibitions going on at any one time, and many delights will come your way in March 2025.

-- Gistav Klimt takes centre stage at Lower Belvedere, with insight into the materials and techniques behind his art
+- Gustav Klimt appears at Lower Belvedere, with insight into the materials and techniques behind his art.
+But we also discover the best of Slovenian painting from the final decades of the period of Austrian rule

 - Discover the best of 21st-century Austrian product design in the Aut Now exhibition at the MAK.
-The museum also highlights current trends in fashion photography and dedicates space to one of the more colourful protagonists of the Wiener Moderne: designer Dagobert Peche
+The museum also dedicates space to one of the more colourful protagonists of the Wiener Moderne: designer Dagobert Peche

 - Talking design, the Leopold Museum presents The Poetry of the Ornament, drawing on the archives of the Backhausen interior decoration company known for its artistic cooperations (until March 9th)